-Confirming our telephone conversation, you indicated that Debtor, Inc. needs to collect receivables from its customers and expects to fully pay the account by August 10, 2017.
+Confirming our telephone conversation, you indicated that Debtor, Inc. needs to collect receivables from its customers and expects to fully pay the account by July 15, 2018.
 We agree there are no offsets, credits or claims against the account or Creditor, Inc. The account balance is \$34,212.
-Please promptly sign and return via fax to (214) 340-1111.
+Please promptly sign and return via fax or email.

-Very truly yours, Agreed for Debtor, Inc.
+very truly yours, Agreed for Debtor, Inc.

-Creditor, Inc. By:(Signature)
+Creditor, Inc. By:

+(Signature)

 Its:

 (Print name and title)

-If a letter is ignored, try an e-mail to debtor requesting either a signed faxed response, or at least debtor's e-mail confirmation.
+If a letter is ignored, try an e-mail to debtor requesting either a signed, faxed response or debtor's e-mail confirmation.
 An email admission can often be as effective as a letter, and may be more easily obtained.